-A minimal amount of information is required from adult teachers to create classroom accounts.
+A minimal amount of information is required from teachers to create their account.

 Students are not required to create accounts, profiles or provide personal information.

-askMyClass voice interactions respond to general commands and do not process personal information such as names or email addresses.
-Personal information is not request, required or used during interactions.
+AskMyClass voice interactions respond to general commands and do not process personal information such as names or email addresses.
+Personal information is not requested, required, or used during interactions.

 Classroom safety and appropriateness is fundamental to all activities and experiences that are developed or suggested.

-askMyClass does not advertise within askMyClass services, nor will askMyClass use or sell personal information for advertising purposes or to third-parties.
+AskMyClass does not advertise within AskMyClass services, nor will we use or sell personal information for advertising purposes or to third-parties.

-askMyClass will continue to openly inform users about best practices related to voice technology in classrooms including controls that are available for additions and deletions, how the service works and changes/updates to the service.
+AskMyClass will continue to openly inform users about best practices related to voice technology in classrooms including controls that are available for additions and deletions, how the service works and changes/updates.

 Frequently Asked Questions

 Conceptually, all voice technology works the same way.
 A voice request is first captured (as an alternative to typing) on the user’s device.
-Then, this recording is sent to the cloud for automated transcription into text, which is then processed by the software in the cloud, and followed by a response spoken back by the user’s device.
+Then, this recording is sent to the cloud to be transcribed into text, which is then processed by the software in the cloud, and followed by a response spoken back by the user’s device.

 Voice technology isn’t new to classrooms.
 For more than 5 years, every iPad or Chromebook has allowed teachers and students to use their voice to make requests to Siri or Google, instead of typing.
 Smart speakers, like the Amazon Echo, took screen-based voice technology and put it into a hardware device with only a microphone, speaker, and most with no screen.